zhouwg/kantv/README.md

 or just fetch favourite playlist from <a href="https://github.com/iptv-org/iptv">IPTV</a> and rename it to test.m3u(pls attention that users/developers from Mainland China should review <a href="https://github.com/zhouwg/kantv/issues/27">this issue</a>)

- - upload test.m3u to your http server like this
+ - upload test.m3u to local http server like this

 ```
- test.m3u                  ->   http(s)://your_http_server/kantv/epg/test.m3u
+ test.m3u                  ->   http(s)://local_http_server/kantv/epg/test.m3u
 ```

 ### How to integrate proprietary native libs with project KanTV for proprietary R&D activity

-For AI expert who want to integrate **proprietary native libs** to customized/derived project of KanTV, Please refer to this opening issue <a href="https://github.com/zhouwg/kantv/issues/74">How to integrate your proprietary native libs with project KanTV for your R&D activity</a>
+For AI expert who want to integrate **proprietary native libs** to customized/derived project of KanTV, Please refer to this opening issue <a href="https://github.com/zhouwg/kantv/issues/74">How to integrate proprietary native libs with project KanTV for proprietary R&D activity</a>

 ### Support